ovh/docs/pages/platform/logs-data-platform/quick_start/guide.en-gb.md

 ![critical Dashboard](images/critical-dashboard.png)

-Mixing various widgets on the same dashboard give to this feature all its sense.
+Mixing various widgets on the same dashboard gives this feature all its sense.
 To add a widget in this Dashboard you can also directly use the "+" button on the left panel.
 This button will ask you the type of widget you want to create (Aggregation or Message Count or Message Table).
-The Aggregation option allows you to create various visualization type for your data.
+The Aggregation option allows you to create various visualization types for your data.

 ![widget creation](images/widget-create.png)